RTXteam/RTX-KG2/README.md

     is "negated"; usually `false`, in the normal build process for KG2
   - `object`: the CURIE ID (`id`) for the KG2 node that is the object of the edge
-  - `provided_by`: a list containing CURIE IDs (each of which should be a node in KG2) of the upstream source databases that reported this edge's specific combination of subject/predicate/object (in the case of multiple providers for an edge, the other fields like `publications` are merged from the information from the multiple sources).
+  - `knowledge_source`: A list containing CURIE IDs (each of which corresponds to an actual node in KG2) for the upstream information resources that reported this edge's specific combination of subject/predicate/object (in the case of multiple providers for an edge, the other fields like `publications` are merged from the information from the multiple sources).
+  - `provided_by`: deprecated.
+Refer to `knowledge_source`.
   - `publications`: a list of CURIE IDs of publications supporting this edge (e.g., `PMID` or `ISBN` or `DOI` identifiers)
   - `publications_info`: a dictionary whose keys are CURIE IDs from the list in the `publications` field, and whose values are described in the next subsection ("publication_info")
-  - `relation`: a CURIE ID for the relation as reported by the upstream database source.
+  - `relation`: This field is deprecated.
+See `knowledge_source`.
   - `predicate_label`: a `snake_case` representation of the plain English
     label for the simplified predicate (see the `predicate` field); in most cases this is a predicate type from the Biolink model.